pivotal/blog/content/post/visualizing-cloud-foundry-part-1.md

 ## What's next?

-As shown in this blog post it was rather easy to come up with a BOSH release for Weave Scope that can be used to reveal the hosts and network topology of arbitrary BOSH deployments.
+As shown in this blog post, it was relatively simple to come up with a BOSH release for Weave Scope that can be used to reveal the hosts and network topology of arbitrary BOSH deployments.
 This release demonstrates that Weave Scope, out-of-the-box, is super useful in visualizing and troubleshooting Cloud Foundry.
 But it could be even better.
-What if were able to not only show the hosts that make up Cloud Foundry but also the containers that represent the applications that have been deployed to the platform?
+What if were able not only to show the hosts that make up Cloud Foundry but also the containers that represent the applications that have been deployed to the platform?
 This is what we will look at in the second blog post of this series.
 Stay tuned.

 ## Experimental Status

 As mentioned before, weave-scope-release was implemented as part of a one-day hackathon event.
 As such, some of the implementation is rather naive and lacks both testing and proper documentation.
-The work presented here should be seen as a proof of concept which depending on feedback and interest, might turn into a more robust and officially supported product at some point. **Until then, we highly recommend to not use this experimental release in any production environment.**
+The work presented here should be seen as a proof of concept, which depending on feedback and interest, might turn into a more robust and officially supported product at some point. **Until then, we do not recommend using this experimental release in a production environment.**